-Service Works is a 15-month social practice project created by artists Sharon Siskin and Nancer LeMoins with residents of Providence House, an organization formed in 1991 to provide housing for people with HIV/AIDS and other disabilities who are living on fixed incomes.
+Service Works is a social practice project created by artists Sharon Siskin and Nancer LeMoins with residents of Providence House, an organization formed in 1991 to provide housing for people with HIV/AIDS and other disabilities who are living on fixed incomes.

 The work is inspired by the acts of community service conducted by people who live at Providence House and intends to make them visible.
 The artists will interview the residents to gather their stories, make formal photographic portraits of each storyteller, then invite them to edit their narratives and choose their portraits to be featured.
 This content will be woven into 12 or more large-scale, multilayered, photo-manipulated, silkscreen image/text artworks.
 The artists will create multiple sets of the portraits, so that they may be exhibited at Providence House in Oakland, California, and at Providence Health & Services’ offices in Renton, Washington.
 Each storyteller also will receive a copy and be paid for participating.